- Parents Home

 Since the AAP's recommendation, the rate of SIDS has dropped greatly.
-Still, SIDS remains the leading cause of death in young infants.
-The "Safe to Sleep" campaign builds on "Back to Sleep," reminding parents and caregivers to put infants to sleep on their backs and provide a safe sleep environment.
+Still, it is the leading cause of death in young infants.
+The Safe Sleep campaign reminds parents and caregivers to put infants to sleep on their backs and provide a safe sleep environment.

 Here's how parents can help reduce the risk of SIDS and other sleep-related deaths: